NVIDIA/DALI/docs/installation.rst

 1. Linux x64.
 2. |driver link|_ supporting `CUDA 11.0 <https://developer.nvidia.com/cuda-downloads>`__ or later (i.e. 450.80.02 or later driver releases).
+3. |cuda toolkit link|_ - for CUDA 12 toolkit is linked dynamically and it is required to be installed.
+For CUDA 11 builds it is optional.
 3. [Optional] One or more of the following deep learning frameworks:

   - |mxnet link|_